Trilokpur Temple

 Trilokpur (त्रिलोकपुर) is a Hindu temple site in Himachal Pradesh, India.
 It is located on an hillock about 24 km south-west of Nahan at an elevation of about 430 m.
 The temple is an amalgam of Indo-Persian styles of architecture.

 The name Trilok Pur means a triangle of three Shakti Temples in the area.
 Each temple depicts a different face of the Goddess Durga.
-The main temple at Trilok Pur is the Temple of Bhagwati Tripur Bala Sundry, which depicts a childhood image of Durga.
+The main temple at Trilok Pur is the Temple of Bhagwati Tripur mahamaya Bala Sundry, which depicts a childhood image of Durga.
 The second Temple, dedicated to Bhagwati Lalita Devi, is 3 km from Bala Sundry.
 The third temple’ is situated 13 km northwest of Bala Sundry temple.